upperlinecode/intro-to-swift/day-1/xcode-setup.md

 - At this point, there is not output in the console because we have not explicitly told the computer to output any messages.
 Go ahead and give it a try.
 - When we are writing code, sometimes we want to display a message on the screen.
 We can tell our program to do so using the print command.
-- now replace all of the code with the following line:
+- Now replace all of the code with the following line:

 ```swift
 print("Hello, World!")